Meromorphic vector fields with single-valued solutions on complex surfaces: In the presence of nonentire solutions

-We will now prove the Main Theorem in the case where $\phi:\Omega\to S$ is a maximal solution of a meromorphic vector field in the K\"ahler compact complex surface~$S$ that does not extend to~$\mathbf{C}$ (one of the two cases where Proposition~\ref{dichotomy} leads us).
-Mostly, the proof follows that of Theorem~B in~\cite{guillot-rebelo}.
-We will only sketch some of its lines.
-The aim is, first, to describe the component the divisor of poles where an orbit accumulates (Theorem~\ref{thamabis} below), and then use the topological information (numerical invariants) of the divisor along with with the global geometry of the surface to produce a fibration adapted to the vector field.
+We will now prove the Main Theorem in the case where $\phi:\Omega\to S$ is a univalent maximal solution of a meromorphic vector field on the algebraic compact complex surface~$S$ that does not extend to~$\mathbf{C}$ (one of the two cases where proposition~\ref{dichotomy} leads).
+Mostly, the proof follows that of Theorem~B in~\cite{guillot-rebelo}, and many of its lines will only be sketched.
+The aim is, first, to describe a connected component of the divisor of poles where the image of the solution accumulates (theorem~\ref{thamabis} below), and then to use this description along with global information on the surface to produce a fibration adapted to the vector field.